google/heir/frontend/README.md

   - `OPENFHE_INCLUDE_TYPE`: a string indicating the include path type to use (see options on `heir-translate --emit-openfhe`).
 Should be `install-relative` for a system-wide OpenFHE installation.

-## Running from bazel

-`bazel test` should work out of the box.
-If it does not, file a bug.
-`testing.bzl` contains the environment variable setup required to tell the frontend where to find OpenFHE and related backend shared libraries.

 ## Formatting